The Manin-Mumford conjecture and the Tate-Voloch conjecture for a product of Siegel moduli spaces: Introduction

 \subsection{Tate-Voloch conjecture}

 Our main new result is about ordinary CM points.
-Let $p$ be a prime number.
-Let $X $ be a product of Siegel moduli spaces over $\BQ_p$ with arbitrary level structures. \begin{thm} Let $Z$ be a closed subvariety of of $X_ {\bar \BQ_p}$.
-There exists a constant $c>0$ such that for every ordinary CM point $x\in X(\bar \BQ_p)$, if the distance $d(x,Z)$ from $x$ to $Z$ satisfies $d(x,Z)\leq c$, then $x\in Z$. \end{thm}
+Let $p$ be a prime number, $L$ the complete maximal unramified extension of $\BQ_p$.
+Let $X $ be a product of Siegel moduli spaces over $ L$ with arbitrary level structures. \begin{thm} Let $Z$ be a closed subvariety of $X_ {\bar L}$.
+There exists a constant $c>0$ such that for every ordinary CM point $x\in X(\bar L)$, if the distance $d(x,Z)$ from $x$ to $Z$ satisfies $d(x,Z)\leq c$, then $x\in Z$. \end{thm}

-The same statement in Theorem \ref{TVcor1} is true replacing $X_{\bar\BQ_p}$ by a closed subvariety (in particular, a product of Shimura varieties of Hodge type).
-This is clear from the following definition of the distance $d(x,Z)$.
-Let $\|\cdot\|$ be a $p$-adic norm on $\bar \BQ_p$.
-Let $\fX$ be an integral model of $X$ over $\CO_{\bar \BQ_p}$.
-Let $\{U_1,...,U_n\}$ be a finite open cover of $ \fX $ by affine schemes flat over $\CO_{\bar \BQ_p}$.
+The distance $d(x,Z)$ is defined as follows.
+Let $\|\cdot\|$ be a $p$-adic norm on $\bar L$.
+Let $\fX$ be an integral model of $X$ over $\CO_{\bar L}$.
+Let $\{U_1,...,U_n\}$ be a finite open cover of $ \fX $ by affine schemes flat over $\CO_{\bar L}$.
 Define $d(x,Z)$ to be the supremum of $\|f(x)\|$'s where $ U_i$ contains $x$ and $ f\in \CO_\fX(U_i)$ vanishing on $Z\bigcap U_i$.
 The definition of $d(x,Z)$ depends on the choices of the integral model and the cover.
 However, the truth of Theorem \ref{TVcor1} does not depend on these choices, see \ref{The distance function}.
+Moreover, we show that Theorem \ref{TVcor1} holds for formal subschemes of $\fX$ (with maximal level at $p$), see Theorem \ref{TVcor1aff}.
+And for CM points which are canonical liftings, we prove an ``almost effective" version, see Theorem \ref{samel}.

-\begin{rmk} (1) Let $\BC_p$ be the completion of $\bar\BQ_p$.
-For a power of the modular curve without level structure, Theorem \ref{TVcor1} is proved by Habegger \cite{Hab} by a different method.
-Moreover Habegger allows subvareties defined over $\BC_p$, and shows that the ordinary condition is necessary.
+It is clear that the same statement in Theorem \ref{TVcor1} is true replacing $X_{\bar L}$ by a closed subvariety.
+In particular, Theorem \ref{TVcor1} is in fact equivalent the same statement for $X$ being a single Siegel moduli space, by embedding a product of Siegel moduli spaces into a larger Siegel moduli space.